-Cute little village, called San Pedro de Atacama, lies on a high plateau of Andes in north part of Chile.
-The area around creates the most outstanding landscape on the earth that includes desert, volcanoes, geysers, hot springs and salt flats.
+Cute little village, called San Pedro de Atacama, lies on a high plateau of Andes in northern part of Chile.
+The area around creates the most outstanding landscape on the earth that includes desert, volcanoes, geysers, hot springs and salt flats, found only in this part of the world.
 Surrounding makes the scenery around San Pedro to be worth seeing at least once in your life.
-Together with Easter Island and Patagonia, San Pedro stands as the top place to visit once in Chile.
-The area is known to be one of the driest places in the world.
-That leads to the fact that there’s not much green around, yet the unique geology structure creates there something so beautiful that is beyond anything, I saw so far.
-You can also easily see a magnificent milk way at night too.
+Together with Easter Islands and Patagonia, stands as the top place to visit once in Chile.
+The area is known to be one of the driest places in the world, which leads to the fact that there’s not much green around, yet the unique geology structure creates there something so beautiful that is beyond anything, anything I saw so far.
+Not even mentioning that you can also easily see a magnificent milk way at night too.

 - Valley of the Moon